Marideth Sisco: Winter's Bone

 Through a chance encounter at a singing party, Sisco was involved in the Oscar-nominated 2010 film Winter's Bone, based on the book by Daniel Woodrell.
 In the film's production she served as a musical consultant and singer, as well as appearing in the film as a singer.
 Her scene in the film was written specifically to feature her singing.

-She also contributed to the movie by singing "The Missouri Waltz" for its opening scenes, though she reworked it to remove racist language from the song.
+Sisco also contributed to the film by singing "Missouri Waltz" for its opening scenes, though she reworked it to remove racist language from the song.
 Following the release of the film she toured with the Blackberry Winter Band to promote the soundtrack, referring to it as Amazing Geriatric Hillbilly tour.
 They played in 27 cities in the United States and Canada.

+Personal life and death

+Sisco was a lesbian and was active in LGBTQ+ causes.
+She died on May 18, 2026, at the age of 82.

 Recognition

 In 2018, Sisco received the Quill Award for lifetime achievement from the Missouri Writers Hall of Fame and the Missouri Folk Arts Program has also designated her a Missouri Master Storyteller.